-Principals recommended visiting schools where cohort entry is in place to learn about the implications of cohort entry for your school community.
+Principals we spoke to recommended you visit schools where cohort entry is in place to learn about the implications of cohort entry for your school community - both inside and outside the school gate.
 When visiting, you could find out about:

-→ what other schools wanted to achieve

-- how cohort entry impacted transitions - implications for staff management, community engagement, teaching and learning.
+- → what other schools wanted to achieve - \rightarrow how cohort entry impacted transitions - the implications for staff management, community engagement, and teaching and learning.